-A brief description of each committee is included in this Proxy Statement and the charters of the Audit and Nominating Committees can be accessed on the Company's website at www.owlrock.com.
+The Board has an Audit Committee, a Nominating Committee and a Compensation Committee, and may form additional committees in the future.
+A brief description of each committee is included in this Proxy Statement and the charters of the Audit, Nominating and Compensation Committees can be accessed on the Company's website at www.owlrockcapitalcorporation.com.